kyclark/tiny_python_projects/book.md

 \newpage

-# Chapter 26: Markov Chains for Words
+# Chapter 26: Gibberish Generator

-Write a Python program called `markov.py` that uses the Markov chain algorithm to generate new words from a set of training files.
+Write a Python program called `gibberish.py` that uses the Markov chain algorithm to generate new words from a set of training files.
 The program should take one or more positional arguments which are files that you read, word-by-word, and note the options of letters after a given `-k|--kmer_size` (default `2`) grouping of letters.
 E.g., in the word "alabama" with `k=1`, the frequency table will look like:

 ````
 a = l, b, m